emacs-eask/cli/docs/content/en/Getting Started/Advanced Usage.md

 (setq byte-compile-error-on-warn t)  ; Signal error if warning occurred
 ```

-`eask` provides some hooks which enables you to execute code before and after
+`eask` provides some hooks which enable you to execute code before and after
 each command.
 The hooks look like so:

 ```elisp